Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Zone – 10 – 12

-How to Grow Monstera Deliciosa in Containers
+How to Grow Monstera plant in Containers

-Split leaf philodendron houseplant prefers bright, indirect sunlight in temperatures that remain consistently between 65 and 75 degrees Fahrenheit. an excessive amount of direct light in warmer months may burn the foliage.
+Split-leaf philodendron houseplant prefers bright, indirect sunlight in temperatures that remain consistently between 65 and 75 degrees Fahrenheit. an excessive amount of direct light in warmer months may burn the foliage.
 Still, set indoor plants outside a minimum of once a year in direct sunlight to encourage lush growth.

 Outdoors, the ceriman can grow within the full shade of deep woodlands and semi-shade of sunshine woodlands.